 Ideal Planting Times

-The best time to plant roses is in autumn, when the soil is still warm, and moisture levels are high.
-For bare-root roses, you can plant them from November to March.
-Container-grown roses, however, can be planted at any time of year.
+The best time to plant these blooms is in autumn, when the soil is still warm, and moisture levels are high.
+For bare-root plants, you can plant them from November to March.
+Container-grown varieties, however, can be planted at any time of year.
 Just remember, autumn planting helps them establish quickly before winter sets in.

 Exploring Different Types of Roses